Welcome to the KIDS Family

 · Tasteful T-shirts and/or tanks.

-How do I dress?
+How do I dress on tour?
 Please refer to the tour wardrobe guidelines document

 Can I ever go home?
-Of course.
-We encourage KIDS to go home on OFF days during tour, or after a performance to reconnect with friends and family.
-Make sure to clear arrangements first with the tour staff and follow the expectations of sign out and sign in.
-You are expected to be on time for the next bus departure or load in.
+In normal circumstances, pre COVID, we would encourage kids to go home on OFF days during tour, or after a performance to reconnect with friends and family.
+They were to clear arrangements first with the tour staff and follow the expectations of sign out and sign in.
+Since we must keep everyone safe from attracting COVID, a bubble type summer has been designed along with all outdoor performances.
+The safety of our troupe and staff is our highest priority.

 Tell me about per-diem.
-Per-diem is a weekly stipend supplied to the Principal's once tour starts. $200/week is directly deposited to your checking/savings account while on tour.
+Per-diem is a weekly stipend supplied to the Principals once tour starts. $200/week is directly deposited to a checking/savings account while on tour.
 The stipend is intended for any incidentals while on tour.
 There is also an opportunity to earn through button sales.
-Last year's sales averaged $40/week per KID.
+In 2019 these sales averaged $40/week per KID.
 This is cash in hand.
 Disbursement is handled on Mondays or Tuesdays.
 If a KID has an infraction of policy or expectations, typically a fine is incurred and taken from button disbursement.

 Are my meals provided?
 On tour days, meals are typically provided.
-There will be some instances where KIDS purchase their own, but not often.
-There is plenty of refrigerator space on each dorm floor and a grocery store is within walking distance of the dorm.
-During the fair, vouchers will be disbursed each day at the fair for a meal at the Tommy Thompson Youth Center.
+There will be some instances where kids purchase their own, but not often.
+There are refrigerators at WLC in each dorm room.
+During the fair, vouchers will be disbursed each day for a meal provided at the Tommy Thompson Ctr.
+We will find an isolated location in the building in order to eat safely while at the Wisconsin State Fair.

 Can I bring a car?
-You can bring a car for personal use but NOT as a form of transportation to and from performances.
+You can bring a car but NOT as a form of transportation to and from performances.
 Free parking is available underground at WLC.
-We are still checking parking availability during the last week of the tour.

-2 - Singer/Dancer Leaders, 1 - Dance Captain, 2 - Band Leaders, 2 - Outreach Leaders
+2 - Singer/Dancer Leaders, 1 - Dance Captain, 2 - Band Leaders, 2 - Outreach Leaders, 2 -Activities Leaders

 WORKSHOPS AND OUTREACH

-Like most professional performers, KFW troupe members will have duties outside of performing.
-Some duties include stage set up and strike, outreach workshop sessions and many other duties that help the troupe and organization run smoothly and stay on mission.
+Like most professional performers, you will have duties outside of performing.
+Some duties include stage set up and strike, performance workshop sessions and many other duties that help the troupe and organization run smoothly and stay on mission.

-In many of the communities we visit, the KFW host an hour long workshop called “Realize Your Dream” for youth ages 7-15, along with a Jam Session for instrumental students in junior high and high school to play along and JAM with the iconic KIDS band.
+In many of the communities we visit, the troupe hosts an hour long workshop called “Realize Your Dream” for youth ages 7-15, along with a Jam Session for instrumental students in junior high and high school to play along and JAM with the iconic KIDS band.
 Since 2014, KIDS have “paid it forward” to hundreds of youth who typically would not have the opportunity to experience a hands-on performing arts workshop.
 The number of participants can vary from small to large groups with different backgrounds and levels of experience.
+If you reside or have connections within any of these communities, we hope you will spread the word.
+Workshops will be held in a socially distanced manner for 2021.

-KFW will once again offer variety performances by KIDS Encore on the Activity Stage during the 2020 Wisconsin State Fair.
+It is yet to be determined if KFW will once again offer variety performances by KIDS Encore on the Activity Stage during the 2021 Wisconsin State Fair.

 Unlike the regular KIDS show, much of the preparation for KIDS Encore comes from you the performer.
 The Encore is produced and directed by Taras from your own prepared pieces.
 Taras will select from the best qualified pieces that fit into the 30-45 minute time frame of 5 different Encore Sets.